ruitaiS/capstone-1/README.md

 ## Methods:

-As specified in the project instructions, the root mean squared error function was used as a measure for each algorithms effectiveness.
+The project instructions specify using the root mean squared error function as the measure for each algorithms effectiveness.
+It is, as the name would suggest, calculated by taking the square **root** of the **mean** of the **square** of the **error** (error in this case being the difference between the predicted and observed values.
+For this reason, the RMSE is also frequently referred to as the RMSD, or root mean squared **difference**).
+Mathematically, we define it with the following formula:

 Let ${r}{_u}{_i}$ denote the observed rating of user $u$ for movie $i$ in some dataset, and let $\hat{r}{_u}{_i}$ signify an algorithm's prediction for how that user would rate the movie.
 The root mean squared error can then be written as